-On 22 February 2017, the Company announced that it had commenced a Scoping Study, led by RungePincockMinarco Ltd and BatteryLimits Ltd to investigate the potential for fast-tracking development utilising the immediate access to the high grade ore at Plomosas and the refurbishment of the small scale plant on-site.
+On 22 February 2017, the Company announced that it had commenced a Scoping Study, led by independent global consultants RPM Advisory Services Ltd ("RPM") and BatteryLimits Ltd to investigate the potential for fast-tracking development utilising the immediate access available to the high grade ore at Plomosas and the refurbishment and expansion of the small scale plant on-site.

-The study will assess mining and infrastructure options, including the possible re-establishment of past mine operations, and refurbishment and potential future expansion of an existing onsite pilot processing plant, targeting a throughput of between 200-400 tonnes per day, or approximately 75,000-150,000 tonnes per annum.
+The objectives of the study are to assess mining and infrastructure options, including the possible reestablishment of past mine operations in a staged approach.
+The study will focus on Tres Amigos to underpin Stage 1 production with a high grade zinc concentrate, following refurbishment and expansion of the existing onsite processing plant.
+The study will review a variety of options including a throughput of between 200-400 tonnes per day, or approximately 75,000-150,000 tonnes per annum.